Juan Pablo Monticelli

-Juan Pablo Monticelli Jiménez (born August 26, 1997) was an American soccer player who played as a defender.
+Juan Pablo Monticelli Jiménez (born August 26, 1997) is an American former soccer player who played as a defender.

 Career

 Orlando City B

 Prior to the 2020 season, Monticelli joined USL League One club Orlando City B, signing a professional contract with the club.
 He made his league debut for the club on August 1, 2020, coming on as a 63rd-minute substitute for Julian Kennedy in a 2–0 away defeat to Tormenta FC.
 He was released at the end of the season.

 Richmond Kickers

 In March 2021, Monticelli joined Richmond Kickers for the 2021 season.
 He scored on his Kickers debut on April 17 in a 3–0 win over New England Revolution II.

 Following the 2021 season, Monitcelli announced his retirement from playing professional soccer.